-The City's Ranger Services are responsible for the impounding of stray dogs and livestock.
-All dogs are held for a 96 hour (4 day) period, after which they may be euthanised or made available for re-homing.
+The City's Ranger Services are responsible for the impounding of stray dogs, cats and livestock.
+All dogs and cats are held for a 96 hour (4 day) period if not registered or microchipped and for a 168 hour (7 day) period if they are currently microchipped and or registered with an identifiable owner, after which they may be euthanised or made available for re-homing.

-The Dog Pound is located in Kilburn Lane, Kelmscott which is shown in the Streetsmart street directory on page 496, reference C2, or the UBD street directory on page 372, reference F11.
+The Dog and Cat Management facility is located in Kilburn Lane, Kelmscott which is shown in the Streetsmart street directory on page 496, reference C2, or the UBD street directory on page 372, reference F11.

-Opening hours are Monday to Friday from 3.30pm to 4.30pm, Saturday, Sunday and public holidays from 9am to 10am, except Good Friday, Christmas Day and New Years Day.
+Opening hours are Monday to Friday from 3.30 - 4.30pm, Saturday, Sunday and public holidays from 9-10am, except Good Friday, Christmas Day and New Year’s Day.

 Back to top

-To find out if your dog has been impounded contact Ranger Services on 9399 0111 during office hours or 1300 886 885 after hours.
-Before a dog can be released from the Pound it must be registered and you will be required to provide proof that you are either its owner or a person acting on behalf of its owner.
+To find out if your dog or cat has been impounded visit http://www.armadale.wa.gov.au/Home/Services_and_Facilities/Rangers/Dog_Pound or contact Ranger Services on 9399 0111 during office hours, or 1300 886 885 after hours.
+Before a dog or cat can be released from the Pound it must be registered, microchipped and sterilised (cats only).
+You will be required to provide proof that you are either its owner or a person acting on behalf of its owner.

-All dogs are photographed at the time of impounding.
+All dogs and cats are photographed at the time of impounding.
 Copies of the photographs can be viewed on a notice board at the Pound.
-Alternatively, a complete list of impounded dogs is available on the Dog Pound page.
+Alternatively, a complete list of impounded dogs and cats are available on the Dog and Cat Management facility page.

 Back to top

-The City of Armadale will be taking registrations for cats with an anticipated commencement date of 1 July 2013.
-This will mean your registration will expire on 31 October 2014 and annually thereafter.
-Applications for registrations will be available to download from the City’s website or collected in person from the Administration Building, 7 Orchard Avenue, Armadale, from this time.
+The City of Armadale is currently taking registrations for cats.
+Applications for registrations are available to download from the City’s website or can be collected in person from the Administration Building, 7 Orchard Avenue, Armadale, from this time.